Jordan Turner

 He has also represented the England Knights at international level.
-He previously played for the Salford City Reds, Hull F.C., St Helens (Heritage № 1199) and the Huddersfield Giants in the Super League.
+He previously played for the Salford City Reds, Hull F.C., St Helens and the Huddersfield Giants in the Super League.
 He spent time with the Canberra Raiders in the National Rugby League, earning a place in the World All Stars team in 2017.

 Background

 Turner was born in Oldham, Greater Manchester, England.
 He attended the Radclyffe School.

-His mother was born in Wollongong in Australia while his grandparents are Jamaican.

 Playing career

 Salford City Reds

 Turner first joined Salford City Reds at the age of 14 from his amateur club Waterhead A.R.L.F.C. (in Waterhead, Greater Manchester, Oldham).
 He captained the England Under-18s team and was voted Academy Player and Young Player of the Year in 2007, before establishing himself in the Salford City Reds' first team for 2 seasons.